BluePigeonProject/blue-pigeon/README.md

 The Blue Beak package houses a set of custom [EdXposed Framework](https://github.com/ElderDrivers/EdXposed) Hooks* written to bypass the Bluetooth API restrictions of modern Android (Android 9/10):

 1. <u>BlueBeakHook</u> - inspects the incoming file transfer request and decides whether to consume it or not.
-Employs authentication using a configurable secret passphrase to make sure incoming messages are from trustable sources.
-We don’t want it to accidentally consume a maliciously-crafted fat request (DoS by hogging attack mitigation).
-Also rejects previously consumed filenames (DoS by replay attack mitigation).
+Employs authentication using a configurable secret passphrase to make sure incoming messages are from trusted sources.
+We don’t want it to accidentally consume a malicious fat request (DoS by hogging attack mitigation).
+It also rejects previously consumed filenames (DoS by replay attack mitigation).
 (See [Security Considerations](#security-considerations))

 2. <u>CooCooHook</u> - bypasses the default Android Bluetooth Discoverable Mode timeout to make sure the mobile phone will continue to broadcast discovery packets while being deployed in the field.
-This is needed so that the compromised host is able to scan and reach out to Blue Pigeon at any point of the operation.
+This is needed so that the compromised host can scan and reach out to Blue Pigeon at any point in the operation.

 3. <u>NoPopupHook</u> - bypasses the Bluetooth File Transfer pop-up generation on Android OS and allows accepting or rejecting requests via code.
-This is important so as to not have the Red Teamer being constantly on the phone to accept the incoming messages. *Sus bro, sus...*
+This is to prevent the Red Teamer from constantly being on the phone to accept the incoming messages. *Sus bro, sus...*